usamasq/RenderCue/README.md

   - **Format**: Change file format (PNG, EXR, JPEG, etc.) per job.
   - **Render Engine**: Switch between Cycles, Eevee, and Workbench.
   - **Quality**: Override Samples and Cycles-specific settings (Denoising, Device, Time Limit, Persistent Data).
+- **Context Menus**: Right-click any job to duplicate, remove, or jump to its scene.
+- **Smart Validation**: Inline warnings alert you to potential issues (e.g., missing cameras) before you render.
 - **Pause & Resume**: Pause renders at any time. **New:** You can now even close Blender and resume your render queue later from where it left off.
 - **Presets System**: Save your entire queue configuration to a JSON file to load later, or share between files.
 - **Notifications**: